Training and Ongoing Learning

-Intercultural competence, diversity, equity, and inclusion training
+Intercultural competence, diversity, equity, inclusion, and accessibility training

 The model starts with self-awareness and critical self-reflection.
-It prepares you to analyze your own reactions and worldviews – the identities, feelings, values, experiences, and attitudes that are present for you in a situation.
+It prepares you to analyze your own reactions and worldviews – the identities, feelings, values, experiences, and attitudes that are present for you in a given situation.

 The second part of the model moves to perspective taking.
 This involves an exploration of others’ worldviews to try to understand something from an alternate point of view, taking into consideration how the identities, feelings, values, experiences, and attitudes of others are present in a situation.